abhi231594/patient-management/README.md

 Website to access patient prescription

-**Use cases**

-This section talks about the different use cases served by this service:

-- Build an application where the User&#39;s data can be shared only if they approve it.
-- There are 3 types of users/roles:

-1. Patient/User

-2. Doctor

-3. Pharmacist

-- The Patient has medical records and prescriptions.
-If a doctor asks for a patient&#39;s prescription, the patient has to approve it.
-Same goes with the Pharmacist, if the pharmacist wants to view the patient&#39;s prescription, the patient has to approve it.

 **Clients**

 - **External customers:** Website where patient can sign in and check medical record and prescription.